 Essential Tips for WordPress Beginners

 That’s because you can’t just talk about how great WordPress is and expect it to work for you.
-You can’t just read about it, either.
-To see the results you want, you have to put some action behind those words.
+Moreover, we can’t just read about it, either.
+You must put some action behind those words to see the results you want.
 You need to use the WordPress best practices outlined below.

-WordPress beginners who implement these helpful (and effective) techniques early on will set themselves up for success, and see results faster.
+WordPress beginners who implement these helpful (and practical) techniques early on will set themselves up for success and see results faster.

 1. Your sidebar isn’t your hall closet

-You know that hall closet you’re afraid to open because all the stuff shoved on the top shelf might come tumbling out and hit you on your head?
+You know that hall closet you’re afraid to open because all the stuff shoved on the top shelf might tumble out and hit you on your head?
 That’s what a lot of WordPress sidebars look like.

-Go to Appearance & Widgets and remove everything except the widgets that actually do something for your business or your cause.
-If a widget doesn’t add people to your list, put money in your bank account, or get someone to take an action you’d like them to take, remove it.
+Go to Appearance & Widgets and remove everything except the widgets that do something for your business or your cause.
+If a device doesn’t add people to your list, put money in your bank account, or get someone to take action you’d like them to take, remove it.

-2. Make it easy to find what’s in your library
+2. Make it easy to find what’s in your library: WordPress beginners essential tips

 If you own a library of books, does it make sense to house the books in separate buildings by the month they were acquired?